-We have the opportunity to purchase the only working fiber mill in Kentucky.
-We plan to relocate it from south central Kentucky to Shelby County, minutes from I-64.
+We want to open a fiber mill in Shelby County, Kentucky, minutes from I-64.
 The last working mill in the state has decided to sell, leaving our 10,000 producers without a local processing center.
-Our mill will provide jobs, centralize wool production in the state, allow us to have a statewide Fibershed affiliate, and act as a step in the vertical integration of fiber and textile production in our state.
+Our mill will provide jobs, centralize wool production in the state, and act as a step in the vertical integration of local fiber and textile production.

 Producers will be able to have their animals sheared at the mill and either receive a check for selling their fiber to us or place their order for processing.
 A dedicated shearing crew will not only be on hand in our shearing shed, but will eventually travel to arranged locations statewide to offer mobile shearing days.

 Of course we'll offer all the services on which you depend: scouring, picking, carding, roving, spinning, dehairing, corespun, and blending.

 In addition to hosting tours and artists in residence, we will provide year-round shearing lessons, host some of the state fiber activities, and provide a home for Kentucky's annual Wool Pool.
 We will partner with local agricultural programs, universities, and high schools to create internship opportunities.
-Down the road we intend to have on-site exhibition stations: plots of natural dye and fiber plants, a barn with a variety of KY's fiber animals, craftspeople in residence, etc.
+In future, we intend to have on-site exhibition stations: plots of natural dye and fiber plants, a barn with a variety of KY's fiber animals, craftspeople in residence, etc.

 Parity Pricing for Producers